ssrideepanraj/transiticketx/README.md

-# transiticketx
-Welcome to Transiticketx!
-This is a PHP-based web application designed to simplify the process of browsing and booking tickets for Train and Bus.
+# Transiticketx Ticket Booking System
+* The project is aimed to make a Online Ticket Booking Portal that can any Citizen use to book tickets [Both Train and Bus] online and their data can be maintain computerized on AWS Server.

+## TECH/FRAMEWORK USED:
+* HTML
+* CSS
+* Javascript
+* PHP
+* Xampp Server
+* MySQL